China to boost bank lending power, though IMF says no need

-BEIJING (Reuters) - China aims to cut the proportion of cash that commercial banks must keep with the People’s Bank of China, the banking regulator said on Friday, signalling further monetary loosening although the IMF and World Bank say the economy is doing fine.
+BEIJING (Reuters) - China aims to cut the proportion of cash that commercial banks must keep with the People’s Bank of China, the country’s banking regulator said on Friday, signalling further monetary loosening although the IMF and World Bank say its economy is doing fine.

 The CBRC did, however, qualify its comments, saying RRR reductions would be available to those banks whose lending to small firms and the farm sector warranted the reward.
-It did not elaborate.
+It did not elaborate further.

 The central bank also signalled on Friday that it would keep credit supply ample by letting China’s main money market rate fall again this week.